openthread/openthread/examples/drivers/windows/README.md

 OpenThread includes Windows 10 drivers necessary for interfacing with UART NCP devices.
 The design allows for support of both simple radio devices and devices running the complete OpenThread stack.

+> **NOTE:** OpenThread's Windows integration has not been actively maintained for some time.
+While Windows builds are still a part of OpenThread's continuous integration (CI), the Windows CI only tests basic compilation.

 ## Architecture ##

 Details on the architecture can be found [here](https://openthread.io/platforms/windows10).